 Liberal arts Colorado College continues to add to its campus and attract national attention for its innovative programs.
-Pikes Peak Community College just celebrated a milestone 50 years and continues to sharpen its technical training to anticipate and meet the needs of the growing workforce.
+Pikes Peak Community College continues to sharpen its technical training to anticipate and meet the needs of the growing workforce.
 Add the tradition of excellence and leadership training of the U.S. Air Force Academy, plus a variety of other technical programs and extension campuses, and it’s a good day to be a student in the Springs.

 Here are highlights of the big four.
-Additional organizations offer local extension campuses, including Regis University, Embry-Riddle Aeronautical University, University of Northern Colorado, Colorado Christian University and Colorado Technical University.
+Additional organizations offer local extension campuses, including Regis University, Embry-Riddle Aeronautical University, University of Northern Colorado, Colorado Christian University, Colorado State University Pueblo and Colorado Technical University.

 Colorado College is a private liberal arts school with more than 80 majors, minors and specialized programs.
-With a base of creative innovation and its unique Block Plan, CC aspires to provide the finest liberal arts education in the country, immersing its students in the adventurous spirit of the Rocky Mountain West.
+With a base of creative innovation and its unique Block Plan, in which students take one concentrated class per three-and-a-half-week block, CC aspires to provide the finest liberal arts education in the country, immersing its students in the adventurous spirit of the Rocky Mountain West.
 Many courses venture beyond the classroom.
-The school has over 135 clubs and organizations, and a third of its students identify as people of color or come from outside the U.S.
+The school has 82 active student organizations, not including student athletic clubs, and a third of its students identify as American ethnic minorities or come from outside the U.S.

 » Student to Faculty Ratio: 10:1